hltcoe/patapsco/samples/translation-table/README.md

 `[number process] [memory size] [souce language] [target language] [source bitext file] [target bitext file] [output directory]`.
 This process could take days depending on the computational resource.

+Note that the direction of the translation specifying here is different from the one we ultimately want.
+However, GIZA++ trains bidirectionally so we will have translation tables in both direction after training.

 Many thanks to [Kevin Duh](https://www.cs.jhu.edu/~kevinduh/) for contributing this script.

 ```bash